-The Group applies value at risk methodology (VaR) to its portfolio as well as to the individual investments in order to estimate the risk of positions held at certain times.
-The risk analysis refers to a specified time horizon and to a given level of confidence and in this respect derives the potential losses that could occur on these positions as a result of market movements affecting the exposures held by hedge funds and based upon a number of assumptions for hedge fund behaviour and market behaviour.
-VaR is a statistically based estimate of the potential loss on the program (referring to portfolio composition at a particular point of time) from adverse market movements.
-It expresses the maximum amount the program might lose, but only to a certain level of confidence (99 per cent).
-There is therefore a specified statistical probability (1 per cent) that actual losses could be greater than the VaR estimate.
+The Group applied value at risk methodology (VaR) to its portfolio as well as to the individual investments in order to estimate the risk of positions held at certain times.
+The risk analysis referred to a specified time horizon and to a given level of confidence and in this respect derived the potential losses that could occur on these positions as a result of market movements affecting the exposures held by hedge funds and based upon a number of assumptions for hedge fund behaviour and market behaviour.
+VaR was a statistically based estimate of the potential loss on the program (referring to portfolio composition at a particular point of time) from adverse market movements.
+It expressed the maximum amount the program might lose, but only to a certain level of confidence (99 per cent).
+There was therefore a specified statistical probability (1 per cent) that actual losses could have been greater than the VaR estimate.